hidakatsuya/prawn-emoji/README.md

 ### True Type Font Required

 In order to draw Emoji, you must use a True Type Font.
-I recommend you use a Japanese font.

 ## Configuring Emoji Regex